parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 The dataset image has two purposes.
 First, it generates video files with different resolutions (from 240p to 720p) for the server docker container.
 Then, based on the generated videos, it suggests the request lists for the client docker container.

-use the following command to run the dataset container:
+Use the following command to run the dataset container:

     $ docker run --name streaming_dataset cloudsuite/media-streaming:dataset ${DATASET_SIZE} ${SESSION_COUNT}

 `DATASET_SIZE` in GBs, scales the size of the dataset to the given number.
-By default, the dataset container generates ten videos for each of 240p, 360p, 480p, and 720p resolutions, having around 3.5 GB size altogether.
+By default, the dataset container generates ten videos for each of 240p, 360p, 480p, and 720p resolutions, each with around 3.5 GB size.

-`SESSION_COUNT` denotes the number of sessions to stream the video files.
+`SESSION_COUNT` denotes the number of sessions for streaming the video files.
 For every resolution, the dataset container generates a list of sessions (named `session lists`) to guide the client on how to stress the server.
 By default, the value is five.

 In `videoperf`'s context, a `session` is a sequence of HTTP/HTTPS requests to fetch a specific video chunk.
 As a reference, you can find a sample session below: